xmartlabs/xmartlabs.github.io/_posts/2016-02-19-ci-with-xcode-server-and-fastlane.md

 {% endhighlight %}

 Cool, we are almost done.
-But one of the most important parts is missing, upload our build to iTunes Connect.
-One problem that make me spend a lot of time was regarding the location of the IPA file generated by Xcode bot.
+But one of the most important parts is missing: upload our build to iTunes Connect.
+One problem that made me spend a lot of time was regarding the location of the IPA file generated by Xcode bot.
 After the integration finishes, we can find the generated files (e.g.: IPA file among others) on the folder `/Library/Developer/XcodeServer/IntegrationAssets/$XCS_BOT_ID-$XCS_BOT_NAME/$TARGET_NAME.ipa`.
 The problem is that this folder is not available at the time once the trigger(s) commands are ran.
 I tried to solve this problem by making my own IPA file using the `gym` tool but if you remember, I couldn't make Fastlane access the keychain, so inevitably `gym` will fail making the IPA because of this.
 The solution was export the IPA by executing `xcrun xcodebuild`, it can access to the keychain without troubles.

 > Note: $TARGET_NAME is not actually an environment variable available when running a bot trigger command.
 It can be defined as `basename "$XCS_ARCHIVE" .xcarchive`